 You may be thinking, it’s going to take me a year or years to get to that level of savings!!
 What do I do about them now?

 Glad you asked!

 As quickly as you are able, meaning laser focus and making hard cuts if you have to, aim to save enough money to cover at least month’s expenses so you have a starter Emergency fund.

-You’ll need to do your own soul searching on what you think is appropriate, but for the majority of emergencies that can pop up (aside from job loss), I could handle with a month’s salary.
+You’ll need to do your own soul searching on how much you think is appropriate, but for the majority of emergencies that can pop up (aside from job loss), I could handle with one month’s crisis budget.

 Either way, you need to have something put aside for emergencies as soon as possible!